PyndyalaCoder/MatterPy/README.md

 returnConsts() # returns physics constants
 ```

-An error control system has been programmed in case that the user tries to use a `get` function without setting the appropriate values.
+An <b>error control system</b> has been programmed in case that the user tries to use a `get` function without setting the appropriate values.
 The function will return a set of instructions on what to do in order to use the func.